 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.
 We must receive notice of claim within 30 days after the occurrence or commencement of any loss or as soon as reasonably possible.

 To request reimbursement for a covered service, you need a copy of the detailed claim or bill from the provider in English or English Translation must be provided.
 You also need to submit the Member Reimbursement Claim Form along with required documents listed on the .
 Send this to us at the following address:

 Attn: Claims Department - Member Reimbursement

 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
 We will do this in 15 days or less.

-We will accept or reject your claim no later than 45 days after we receive it.
+We will accept or reject your claim no later than 30 days after we receive it.
 If we reject your claim, the notice will state the reason why.
-If we agree to pay all or part of your claim, we will pay it no later than 14 business days after the notice has been made.
+If we agree to pay all or part of your claim, we will pay it no later than the fifth business day after the notice has been made.

 C) Grace Periods and Claims Pending

 If you don’t pay your premium by its due date, you’ll enter a grace period.
 This is the extra time we give you to pay (we understand that stuff happens sometimes).